Table of Contents Contents

 Getting a SIN with a Study Permit

-If you're an international student in Canada with a study permit, you can get a SIN number if you meet one of the following conditions:
+If you're an international student in Canada in a degree program with a study permit, you can get a SIN number if you meet one of the following conditions:

 As a temporary resident studying in Canada, as long as you have a SIN, you can work without a work permit as long as you meet the criteria outlined in paragraph R186 of the Immigration and Refugee Protection Regulations.